Satyanderkaushik2004/Satyanderkaushik2004/README.md

 > Stats are generated live from GitHub — nothing here is hard-coded.
 Replace
 > `Satyanderkaushik2004` with your handle in every URL above if you fork this (see `config.md`).
+>
+> The stats and top-languages cards are now served from a **self-hosted copy**
+> (`github-readme-stats-6qbrm7jrr-krish-691f.vercel.app`), so they run on your
+> own GitHub API quota instead of the shared public demo.
+The trophy card
+> still uses the shared public server — if it shows a broken image, see
+> **SETUP.md** to self-host that one too.

 <br/>